torreypayne/Devour/README.md

 [heroku]: http://devour.herokuapp.com

 Devour comes complete with a test suite that verifies the functionality of the app.
-The test suite verifies the functionality of the forgetting curve, ensuring that each User is tested only on cards that:
+The frequency list that provided the English words used in the test databases are from the BNC Database by Adam Kilgarriff.
+The test suite verifies the functionality of the forgetting curve, ensuring that each User is only tested on cards that:
   1. Are in a deck shared with the User.
   2. New, scheduled for that day, or need to be re-reviewed.